hyrmn/hyr.mn/src/blog/Fun-with-BenchmarkDotNet.md

 So, pragmatic hat back on.
 What's the best option?
 That depends!
 Look at that, after reading all the way to here, I pull out a trite catchphrase.
 This is where we need to understand our system.
 We don't care about optimizing the 97% that doesn't matter; we need to apply ourselves to the 3% that does.

 If this method is called on every single HTTP request, but it's an internal app that gets called 1000 a day, then who cares!
 Leave the bling string in place.

-If this is only called when an image is requested from blob storage and the cache time is an hour, then maybe just hard-code it and be done.
+Or, if this is only called when an image is requested from blob storage and the cache time is an hour, then maybe just hard-code it and be done.

 On the other hand, if this is part of some critical infrastructure where saving milliseconds will net you a comfortable end-of-year bonus, then it's time to dig in and make some harder choices that depend on understanding your system.

 When we optimize code, we have to keep mutiple audiences in mind.
 There's the callers of our code.
 Which design choice keeps the API straightforward and unsurprising?
-There's future maintenance devs (including yourself after you've forgotten the reasoning behind your change).
+There's future maintenance devs (including yourself after you've forgotten the reasoning behind your original implementation).
 Which change makes the code straightforward?
 What can we do to minimize breaking logic changes?
 And, of course, the runtime.
 Which change has a positive impact on execution time?
 Which change is least likely to have unintended runtime consequences if misused?

 Lots of questions but no answers.
 But, with a solid handle on writing small benchmarks to evaluate options, you'll be better equiped to make choices within the scope of the applications that you write and maintain.